 The money piece has been around since the 90s, but it is trending again in a big way thanks to social media influencers and style icons.
 And there is much to love about the money piece because this incredibly versatile coloring technique complements all hair textures and lengths.
 The color only focuses on the hairline, brightening your appearance, lightening your hair, and creating a face-framing effect.
 It can be a high-contrast finish or something subtle and perfect for every day, giving you a sun-kissed glow.
 You can also experiment with different colors, from natural to bold, bright hues that demand attention.
 Try out these money piece hair color and highlight ideas if you want an affordable and fun way to add color to your hair with minimal effort but maximum style.

 1. Balayage with Money Piece

 If you have been looking for a way to transform your appearance and lighten your hair, look no further than the money piece.
 The term refers to highlights at the front of your hairline, and because the color is not added throughout the hair, it is an affordable and money-friendly style.
 The way the highlights are placed is also incredibly flattering, drawing attention to the features and framing the face.
-You can also pair the money piece with other coloring techniques if you want a brighter finish.
-This includes balayage hair color, which is versatile and can be added to hair of all colors, lengths, and textures.
+You can also pair the money piece with other coloring techniques for a brighter finish.
+This includes versatile balayage hair color, which can be added to hair of all colors, lengths, and textures.
 Balayage is done by hand-painting the color onto the hair, creating a sweeping effect.
 The color has a more subtle finish and gives your hair a beautiful, sun-kissed glow.